zxc308/P4-tutorials/exercises/ecn/README.md

 ### Food for thought

-How can we let the user configure the threshold?
+How can we let the user configure the threshold? (lookout in the top segment of p4 code or search for ECN_THRESHOLD )

 ### Troubleshooting